Sharing Storage Folders and Access Control¶

 test folder by clicking the folder icon in the

-Control column of
+Control panel of

 test.
 You can check the

-that you checked in the user A’s account again.
+that you checked in the User A’s account again.
 Let’s create a compute session

-by mounting this storge folder with the user B’s account.
+by mounting this storge folder with the User B’s account.

 After creating a session, open the web terminal and check that the